Alexander Payne: Unrealized projects

+In 2021, Payne said that one of his upcoming projects, which he planned to follow The Holdovers, would be a comedy set in Paris based on the true story of rival antique chair dealers, and that he was using the pandemic downtime to craft the screenplay.
+In 2023, Payne told IndieWire that he was working with Jim Taylor and a French screenwriting team, and that their script is "maybe 65 percent there".
+Project is based on the 2018 Vanity Fair article "The Chairmen".

+In 2022, soon after the publication of Tracy Flick Can't Win, the sequel novel to Election, a film adaptation was announced to be in works at Paramount+ with Reese Witherspoon set to reprise her role as Tracy Flick and Payne returning to direct and co-write.

+While promoting The Holdovers, Payne announced that he was collaborating with scribe David Hemingson yet again on a long-time dream to make a Western film.
+"I finally found a creative partner who shares the same zeal that I have for Westerns", Payne said.
+The film is said to be set in 1886 Custer County, Nebraska, and will feature Paul Giamatti in a currently undisclosed role.
+Payne has cited the Westerns of Anthony Mann as an influence on the project.

+On a 2023 episode of Happy Sad Confused, Payne revealed that one of his favorite scripts which had not been produced was a rewrite with Jim Taylor on a film called Tucker Ames as Himself, which he described as "sort of a parody of a Bill Gates guy who gets his comeuppance in some way."
+In the same interview, Payne reiterated that he and Taylor were still discussing how to adapt Tracy Flick Can't Win, attributing his desire to add Matthew Broderick's character from the first film and veer away from "making high school movies," since the novel is set at a high school again.

+Style

-He has set many of his films in Omaha, his hometown.
+Payne has set many of his films in Omaha, his hometown.
 His films sometimes include scenes of historical landmarks, black and white photographs, and museums, and he often uses amateur actors for minor roles.

 Payne is on the short list of directors who have final cut rights for their films.

 In 2005, he became a member of the Board of Governors of the Academy of Motion Picture Arts and Sciences (Directors Branch).

 Personal life

 Family

-Payne married Canadian actress Sandra Oh on January 1, 2003, after dating her for three years, and collaborating with her in Sideways.
+Payne married Canadian actress Sandra Oh on January 1, 2003, after dating her for three years.
 On March 12, 2005, a publicist announced their separation.
 The divorce was officially finalized on December 22, 2006, although the former couple took more than two years to settle their finances.
-In 2015, Payne married Maria Kontos, whom he met while visiting the Aigio region of Greece where some of his ancestors originated.They welcomed a daughter in 2017.
-The pair filed for divorce in 2021 and it was finalized in 2022.
+In 2015, Payne married Maria Kontos, whom he met while visiting the Aigio region of Greece where some of his ancestors originated.
+They welcomed a daughter in 2017, and divorced in 2022.
 In 2022 he received Greek citizenship.